Pierre

 The old village of La Turbie

-Rising up to the Roman Trophy, La Turbie contains the typical Provençal features expected of a perched village: narrow paved streets, old houses, arch passages, and a Baroque church (built in 1764).
+Rising to the Roman Trophy, La Turbie contains the typical Provençal features expected of a perched village: narrow paved streets, old houses, arch passages, and a Baroque church (built in 1764).
 Parts of the medieval fortifications (12th-13th centuries) are still visible.

-The medieval village is relatively small but well preserved.
+The medieval village is relatively small but well-preserved.

 You can enter it through several streets.
 I advise you to go through one of the three gates cut into the medieval wall: